 Your foot and ankle surgeon can help wounds heal, preventing amputation.
 Many new surgical techniques are available to save feet and legs, including joint reconstruction and wound healing technologies.
 Getting regular foot checkups and seeking immediate help when you notice something can keep small problems from worsening.
 Your foot and ankle surgeon works together with other healthcare providers to prevent and treat complications from diabetes.

 Your Proactive Measures

 You play a vital role in reducing complications.
 Follow these guidelines and contact your foot and ankle surgeon if you notice any problems:

 - Inspect your feet daily.
 If your eyesight is poor, have someone else do it for you.
 Inspect for:

-- Skin or nail problems—Look for cuts, scrapes, redness, drainage, swelling, bad odor, rash, discoloration, loss of hair on toes, injuries, or nail changes (deformed, striped, yellowed or discolored, thickened, or not growing).
+- Skin or nail problems: Look for cuts, scrapes, redness, drainage, swelling, bad odor, rash, discoloration, loss of hair on toes, injuries or nail changes (deformed, striped, yellowed or discolored, thickened or not growing).

-• Don’t ignore leg pain.
+- Do not ignore leg pain.
 Pain in the leg that occurs at night or with a little activity could mean you have a blocked artery.
 Seek care immediately.

-• Don’t go barefoot.
+- Do not go barefoot.
 Wear shoes, indoors and outdoors.

-• Have your sense of feeling tested.
-Dr. Hoy will perform various tests to see if you’ve lost any feeling.
+- Have your circulation and sense of feeling tested.
+Your foot and ankle surgeon will perform tests to see if you have lost any feeling or circulation.